Penn State supports and organizes events which promote conservation and sustainable utilization of land, forests, and wild land.

 Ag Progress Days features a wide variety of crop management, wildlife and conservation education, as well as tours that focus on wildlife habitat and stream buffers.

-Penn State DuBois students in Biology 220 are helped conservation professionals with the Pennsylvania Department of Conservation and Natural Resources (DCNR) combat the threat of hemlock woolly adelgid which threatens the state tree, the Eastern hemlock.
+Penn State DuBois students in Biology 220 helped conservation professionals with the Pennsylvania Department of Conservation and Natural Resources (DCNR) combat the threat of hemlock woolly adelgid which threatens the state tree, the Eastern hemlock.

 A visiting sculpture installation brought The Lost Bird Project sculptures to locations in Centre, Blair and Huntingdon counties, including at Shaver’s Creek, locations on the Penn State University Park and Altoona campuses, and the Millbrook Marsh Nature Center in State College.
 It recognizes the tragedy of modern extinction by immortalizing five North American birds in sculpture.